SecularSolstice/SecularSolstice.github.io/I_Have_Seen/README.md

 Based on the blog post [I Have Seen the Tops of Clouds](https://medium.com/message/i-have-seen-the-tops-of-clouds-e21c5941de32) by Quinn Norton.

-This song has not been tested by actual singers.

 I had to invent two small bits of musical notation.
 When the voice has a dotted whole note, that means to hold through the next measure with the lyrics there sung by someone else.
 Possibly by the